Kerberos delegation

 Step 3

-Now that we have retrieved the Ticket Granting Service (TGS) for our desired service, we can use it to perform a Pass-the-Ticket attack, which will allow us to authenticate to the service we have identified earlier.
+Now that we have retrieved the Ticket Granting Service (TGS) for our user of choice and desired service, we can use it to perform a Pass-the-Ticket attack.
+This will allow us to authenticate to the service we have identified earlier.

 mimikatz # privilege debug